pickledish/pickledish.github.io/_drafts/2026-08-17-cheapskate.md

 You visit once a month with statements from all your bank accounts, and Cheapskate parses the individual investments from each one to track your holdings over time.
 More importantly, you assign an asset class to each, and define a target portfolio composition, so the tool can help you diversify according to your own unique goals.

-I'm proud of it, and so I wanted to share a little here about how it came to be, what it is today, and where it's going soon!
+I'm proud of it, and so I wanted to share a little here about how it came to be, what it is today, and where it's going next!

 ## Origin Story